reissgo/money-simulation/README.md

 # money-simulation

-"Moeny" is a Python script for modelling how money finds its value.
+"Moneny" is a Python script for modelling how money finds its value.
 I.e. how the rathe of exchange between money and goods becomes established.

 ## Installation